AnujSarvate/Tetris/README.md

-# Tetris
+# Tetris game in Assembly
-This is a Tetris game made in assembly
+This is a Tetris game I created in assembly with many of the features of regular Tetris.
+These features include sound effects for rotating and placing pieces, having a full set of tetrominoes each having a different colour, having an animation when a full line is completed, and finally a pause game screen and a game over screen.
+The controls and how to play the game are all in the game file.
+The game should be set up with 4x4 units in a 64 pixel width by 128 pixel height grid.